 WA : Pend Oreille Co.

 August 19, 2002, LG Crabo.

 Photograph copyright: Merrill A. Peterson

 Xestia perquiritata is most similar to Cosmia elisae in size, shape, and forewing pattern.
 Both species have an angular pale-filled reniform spot.
-The antemedial line of X. perquiritata is very irregular while that of C. elisae is smooth and oriented obliquely across the wing.
+The antemedial line of X. perquiritata is very irregular, while that of C. elisae is smooth and oriented obliquely across the forewing.
 It is also similar to several powdery gray Xestia species with which it flies (Xestia speciosa, Xestia mixta, Xestia lupa) but can be separated from all of them by its light gray-filled crescent-shaped reniform spot in combination with a row of distinct black wedges near the forewing margin.